mhroth/ZenGarden/README.md

 Semantics
 ---------

 ZenGarden consists of four basic object types.
-There are the context (ZGContext), graph (ZGGraph), object (ZGObject), and message (ZGMessage).
+These are the context (`ZGContext`), graph (`ZGGraph`), object (`ZGObject`), and message (`ZGMessage`).
 The first three have to do with how the signal graph is organised.
 The latter represents discrete messages which are sent into, processed by, and out of the graph.

-A context (known as a ZGContext) in code represents a unique and independent instance of Pure Data.
+A context represents a unique and independent instance of Pure Data.
 Think of it as Pure Data's console window.
 A context is defined by its block size, sample rate, and the number of input and output channels.
 Contexts are entirely independent and messages and objects cannot be exchanged between them.

-A graph (ZGGraph) is a collection of objects (ZGObject) and the connections between them.
+A graph is a collection of objects and the connections between them.
 A ZGGraph is a subclass of ZGObject, and thus ZGGraphs can contain other ZGGraphs (such as abstraction or subgraphs).
+However, this does not mean that ZGGraphs and ZGObjects are interchangeable in the API.
+Specific functions are made available for each.

-Messages (ZGMessage) represent any Pd message, be it a single float or a list of assorted float, symbols, or bangs.
+Messages represent any Pd message, be it a bang or a list of assorted float, symbols, or bangs.
+Messages are timestamped and contain at least one element, and may otherwise contain any number and any combination of primitives.
+ZenGarden messages do not distinguish between lists or arrays or singleton elementary types as in Pd.
+ZG messages are always lists of typed elementary types.

 How to Get Started
 ------------------